 Where applicable, the rules and information for the process for converting the balancing energy bids from Specific balancing products into balancing energy bids from standard balancing products are found at Article 6(14) of EU Regulation 2019/943.

-3.6 The ESO will share its assessment with the Authority via the Electricity Balancing Regulation (EBR)Article 18 submission.
+35. NESO will share its assessment with the Authority via the Electricity Balancing Regulation (EBR)Article 18 submission.
 Timescales will be aligned with those set out in the Electricity Balancing Regulation (EBR).
 The outcome of the assessment will also be shared publicly.

-3.7 If that assessment concludes that it is more economically efficient to use an Alternative Pricing Method, the ESO may do so.
-If it does not, the ESO must undertake the CBA to see if Marginal Pricing is more applicable.
+36. If that assessment concludes that it is more economically efficient to use an Alternative Pricing Method, NESO may do so.
+If it does not, NESO must undertake the CBA to see if Marginal Pricing is more applicable.

-3.8 Where the ESO launches a product that is developed after the PP has been approved, the ESO will perform a market assessment.
+3.7 Where NESO launches a product that is developed after the PM has been approved, NESO will perform a market assessment.
 This assessment will take place no more than 2 years after initial launch of the product (initial review) and thereafter at least once every 3 year(s) (periodic review).
-If the market assessment shows a significant change in conditions, the ESO shall conduct a further assessment in accordance with paragraph 2.3 to determine whether the respective product is suitable for settlement using Marginal Pricing.
+If the market assessment shows a significant change in conditions, NESO shall conduct a further assessment in accordance with paragraph 2.3 to determine whether the respective product is suitable for settlement using Marginal Pricing.
 This assessment shall include a CBA of the impact Marginal Pricing will have on the market and include implementation costs.
 If the CBA does show a positive impact, the product will be suitable for settlement based on Marginal Pricing.
 If the CBA does not show a positive impact for

 consumers by implementing Marginal Pricing, the product may remain settled on its Alternative Payment Mechanism.
 This assessment will be sent to Ofgem for approval.
 Ofgem will have two months to respond.

-3.9 Legacy products will not be assessed using this Pricing Proposal, as the ESO expect that many of these products will be phased out in the near future, or replaced with other products, as per introduction point vi) of this document.
+3.8 Products being phased out will not be assessed using this Pricing Methodology, as NESO expect that many of these products will be phased out in the near future, or replaced with other products, as per introduction point vi) of this document.
+Phased out products will also not be assessed.

-3.10 Where Balancing Mechanism Units (BMUs) are providing a new reserve service, they will still be instructed under a Balancing Mechanism Bid Offer Acceptance (BM BOA).
+3.9 Where Balancing Mechanism Units (BMUs) are providing a new reserve service, they will still be instructed under a Balancing Mechanism Bid Offer Acceptance (BM BOA).
 This means that either: